 Visit one of Bali’s most picturesque Hindu Temples – the Ubud Water Palace – Saraswati Temple

 No matter your heritage or religion the Saraswati Temple excursion is one that you must put on your Bali bucket list!
 The temple is an integral part of the Hindu movement, which began centuries ago, on the island of the gods.
 The temple itself was built to respect and acknowledge the Goddess of learning, philosophy and the arts.
-A stand out feature of the palace styled temple, is the vast water ponds layered with flowering water lilies, beautiful koi fish and abundant birdlife.
-The architecture and attention to detail is fascinating; displaying intricate timber carvings and ancient stone statues.
+A stand out feature of the palace styled temple is the vast water ponds layered with flowering water lilies, beautiful koi fish and abundant birdlife.
+The architecture and attention to detail are fascinating; displaying intricate timber carvings and ancient stone statues.

-You can witness traditional Balinese dance performances in the early evenings, complimented by artists working during the day throughout the gardens on canvas stills.
+You can witness traditional Balinese dance performances in the early evenings, complemented by artists working during the day throughout the gardens on canvas stills.
 Guests can dress in traditional Hindu ceremonial attire and have pictures taken, for memories you can keep forever.